 Ephesians 4:8 “Therefore He says: ‘When He ascended on high, He led captivity captive, And gave gifts to men.’”

 The One who ascended, is the One who “gave gifts”.
-They are gifts from God the Father, given through Christ.
+They are gifts from God the Father, given to us - through Christ.

 1 Corinthians 15:45 “And so it is written, ‘The first man Adam became a living being’ The last Adam became a life-giving Spirit.”